Abhishaike/COIN_O_MATIC_FeatureExtrac/README.md

 ```

 *Do not* change the SplitIntoConcentric() parameters unless you know what you're doing.
 The FindCoin() function already resizes the image to a 500x500 size, so there is no need to change anything here.

+Near-zero preprocessing is required, the back-end will take care of segmenting the coin, applying the correct filters, and everything else.
+Bring up an issue if you have any questions/requests.